-Drawing from the best of the prior 20+ years, the reengineered curriculum incorporates:
+Drawing from the best of the prior 20+ years, the refreshed curriculum incorporates:

-- A smaller cohort to facilitate interaction and relationship building among a diverse group of established leaders
+- A diverse cohort to facilitate interaction and relationship building among a diverse group of established leaders

 - Connections with past LCE alumni and high impact decision makers

-- A personalized “DISC, Work of Leaders” profile assessment
+- A personalized “DiSC, Work of Leaders” profile assessment and training

 - The latest research methods and trends in leadership development